HugoArriojas/portfolio-2024/README.md

 Built with NextJS, Tailwind CSS, and Framer Motion

-Use npm run dev to run site
+Use `npm run dev` to run site locally and poke around or `npm run build` followed by `npm start` to get a production build

 Background images sourced from https://www.unsplash.com